From Attic to Restore: How Wildlife Damage Repair Really Works in Michigan

 Removing wildlife is just the beginning—keeping them out for good is what protects your investment.

-Titus Restoration uses a detailed exclusion checklist to seal and reinforce every potential entry point in your home.
+Titus Contracting uses a detailed exclusion checklist to seal and reinforce every potential entry point in your home.
 Wild animals are persistent, strong, and smart—so our exclusion work has to outmatch their instincts.

 Common Entry Points We Seal: